lightvector/KataGo/README.md

    * If using OpenCL, you will want to verify that KataGo is picking up the correct device (e.g. some systems may have both an Intel CPU OpenCL and GPU OpenCL, if KataGo appears to pick the wrong one, you can correct this by specifying `openclGpuToUse` in `configs/gtp_example.cfg`).

 ## Selfplay training:
 If you'd also like to run the full self-play loop and train your own neural nets you must have [Python3](https://www.python.org/) and [Tensorflow](https://www.tensorflow.org/install/) installed.
 The version of Tensorflow known to work with the current code and with which KataGo's main run was trained is 1.15.
-Earlier versions than 1.15 will probably not work, and KataGo has NOT been been tested with TF2.0.
+Earlier versions than 1.15 will probably not work, and KataGo has NOT been tested with TF2.0.
 You'll also probably need a decent amount of GPU power.

 There are 5 things that need to all run concurrently to form a closed self-play training loop.
-   * Selfplay engine (C++ - `cpp/katago selfplay`) - continously plays games using the latest neural net in some directory of accepted models, writing the data to some directory.
+   * Selfplay engine (C++ - `cpp/katago selfplay`) - continuously plays games using the latest neural net in some directory of accepted models, writing the data to some directory.
    * Shuffler (python - `python/shuffle.py`) - scans directories of data from selfplay and shuffles it to produce TFRecord files to write to some directory.
    * Training (python - `python/train.py`) - continuously trains a neural net using TFRecord files from some directory, saving models periodically to some directory.
    * Exporter (python - `python/export_model.py`) - scans a directory of saved models and converts from Tensorflow's format to the format that all the C++ uses, exporting to some directory.